Syphon/Processing/README.md

 Processing
 ==========

-Syphon library for Processing 2.0 and up.
-Note that latest revision on master is compatible with 3.0 only.
-Use the [v2 branch](https://github.com/Syphon/Processing/tree/v2) for the last version compatible with 2.0.
+Syphon library for Processing.
+Note that latest revision on master is compatible with Processing 3.0 and higher.
+Use the [v2 branch](https://github.com/Syphon/Processing/tree/v2) for the last version compatible with Processing 2.0.

 Getting Started:
 ====